apache/cordova-medic/README.md

 The DB ref from this document is used as the SHA for the test and is what is recorded in mobilespec_results or build_errors

-The various test runners are configured to report a fail/pass by device and the buildbot display will report FAIL if any test on any device fails. every command has a link to its output o the main display.
+The various test runners are configured to report a fail/pass by device and the buildbot display will report FAIL if any test on any device fails. every command has a link to its output on the main display.
 When a mobile spec test completes, there is a link to the test result written to the output log.

 #Current Test Configuration
 - All slaves (Android, iOS, Windows) are configured to only run a single test at a time.